London Health Sciences Centre's (LHSC) Pharmacy Services operates as a single department across all our locations:

-The pharmacy department has a staff of 200 full time, part time and casual employees.
-Service is provided to three sites (Victoria Hospital, University Hospital and South Street Hospital).
+The pharmacy department has a staff over 300 full time, part time and casual employees.
+Service is provided to two sites (Victoria Hospital and University Hospital).
 Pharmacy Service is also provided to the London Regional Cancer Program which operates from the Victoria Hospital site and the department operates two accredited retail pharmacies.
 LRCP provides a retail service exclusively for patients of LRCP.

-There is an active teaching program with involvement in undergraduate teaching for the University of Toronto and Waterloo pharmacist programs; hospital training placements for Fanshawe College and St. Clair College pharmacy technician programs and five annual postgraduate Hospital Pharmacy Residents.
+There is an active teaching program with involvement in undergraduate teaching for the University of Toronto and Waterloo pharmacist programs; hospital training placements for Fanshawe College, St. Clair College, Westervelt College and Lambton College pharmacy technician programs and five annual postgraduate Hospital Pharmacy Residents.